 \section{Introduction}

-Particle physics aims to understand the structure of matter at a fundamental level, i.e., to discern those particles that compose matter but cannot be decomposed.
-The Standard Model (SM) of particle physics provides the theory behind all known fundamental particles and their interactions.
-For a long time, physicists have theorized about the existence of multiple new fundamental particles beyond the SM and are now searching for empirical evidence of these particles \citep{evans2008lhc}.
+Particle physics seeks to understand the fundamental structure of matter by identifying its indivisible components.
+The Standard Model (SM) describes all known fundamental particles and their interactions.
+Physicists have long theorized the existence of additional fundamental particles beyond the SM and are now searching for empirical evidence of them \citep{evans2008lhc}.

-Many experiments are conducted at particle colliders, where particles are accelerated to almost the speed of light and then made to collide, to search for these theorized particles.
-In the Large Hadron Collider (LHC), two protons or heavy ions are accelerated in opposite directions and made to collide within four underground detectors -- ALICE, ATLAS, CMS, and LHCb.
+At the Large Hadron Collider (LHC), two protons or heavy ions are accelerated in opposite directions and made to collide inside one of four underground detectors: ALICE, ATLAS, CMS, or LHCb.
 When a collision occurs, the kinetic energy of the particles transforms into mass, creating new particles \citep{Lyons08}.
-The new particles formed are often unstable, called resonances, which almost instantly decay into other more stable particles.
-The paths of these particles, along with their momenta and energies, are recorded within the particle detectors.
-By measuring these, scientists can reconstruct the properties of the unstable particles that gave rise to these more stable, observable particles.
-Each collision is referred to as an event.
-Most collisions are considered uninteresting and constitute what physicists call background events.
-However, some collisions might create the theorized fundamental particles.
-Hence, the problem is to separate those collisions of interest, called the signal events, from the background events.
-Two examples of signal events that we discuss in the experiments of this paper are high-momentum W-boson production (described below) and high-mass resonance production (described in further detail in Appendix~\ref{app::3b4b}).
+Each collision is called an event.
+Most events are unremarkable and form what physicists call background events.
+Occasionally, some collisions might produce theorized new fundamental particles.
+These collisions of interest are referred to as signal events.
+The problem is to detect the presence of the signal events among the background events.